linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/19 - Fixed Versus Floating Rates.md

 Source: Peter Hooper, Michael Spencer, Torsten Slaek, and Thomas Mayer, 2013, "Financial Crises: Past and Present," Global Economic Perspectives, 15 May (Deutsche Bank, Markets Research, Global Economics); based on Fabian Valencia and Luc Laeven, 2012, "Systemic Banking Crises Database: An Update," IMF Working Paper 12/163, International Monetary Fund.

-fixed exchange rate regimes that makes them so fragile?
-Why and how do crises happen?
-And how can the risks of such crises be mitigated?
-These are the questions we address in the rest of this chapter.

-# 2 How Pegs Work: The Mechanics of a Fixed Exchange Rate
+## 2 How Pegs Work: The Mechanics of a Fixed Exchange Rate

 To start, we must first understand how a pegged exchange rate works.
 Once we know what policy makers have to do to make a peg work, we will then be in a position to understand the factors that make a peg break.